codatio/codat-docs/blog/240314-new-bank-categorization.md

 ## How to get started?

 For [Lending API](/lending/overview) companies where accounting and banking data is connected, the update is automatically available.
-To learn more about bank statement enrichments or connecting banking data via the Lending API, contact your Account Manager.
+To learn more about bank statement enrichments or connecting banking data via the Lending API, contact your Codat Account Manager.